FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 One study found that light therapy “demonstrated significant results for the treatment of medical conditions, including mild-to-moderate acne vulgaris, wound healing, psoriasis, squamous cell carcinoma in situ (Bowen’s disease), basal cell carcinoma, actinic keratosis, and cosmetic applications.”
 What’s more, these results came free of adverse effects.

-When it comes to acne and hyperpigmentation, in particular, LED therapy can treat loss of collagen, attack active acne breakouts, and prompt cellular repair, thereby helping your skin recover from breakouts quickly and more effectively.
+When it comes to acne and hyperpigmentation treatment, in particular, LED therapy can treat loss of collagen, attack active acne breakouts, and prompt cellular repair, thereby helping your skin recover from breakouts quickly and more effectively.

 Interested?
 You can buy your own LED mask here.